Anas-Ah25/Library_managment/README.md

 ```

 ### 2. **Build the Docker Image**
 Build the Docker image for the application.
-Ensure you are in the directory containing the `Dockerfile`.
+Ensure you are in the directory containing the `Dockerfile`, same directory of the folder you will open.

 ```bash
 docker build -t library-management-api .